chocobo333/mcmurry/compile.md

 Because I rewrote source code for this, the resulted data structure is not the same as through ``macro``.

-I implemented so roughly as to be done in one or two weeks.
+I implemented so roughly.
 So, checking syntax errors is weak.

 # Contents
 * [Usage](#Usage)